Requirements for Jux

 - Height field contours based on potential, distance estimate or mean z

-- Separate height field adjustment for in set, exterior and interior regions
+- Separate height field adjustment for in set, exterior, interior and orbit trap regions

 - Add displacement from textures, fibers or field lines

 - Up to 10 directional light sources plus ambient and fill light

 - Environment mapping for reflection and refraction using panoramic or ordinary images, with adjustable field of view

 - Use your own images or one of 12 supplied panoramic images